 My practice starts with observational drawing.
 Like a human camera, the drawing process records images in my brain.
 Once the drawings are complete, I stop looking and respond to the essence of my experience.
 How did it feel to be in the presence of the hot springs at Yellowstone?
 Not just how did it look, but how did it feel?
 This is where the more imaginative elements of the drawings come into play.

-The natural world can be beautiful yet destructive, awe-inspiring yet heart-breaking, tender yet abrasive.
-Although humans have developed technologies and medicines to overcome the destructive powers of Nature and to harness its energy, we are often reminded of its omniscient force when we are faced with natural disasters or incurable disease.
-For me, Nature is a friendly presence, but I am also wary of its ability to surprise us with unpredictable behaviors.
+For me, Nature is a friendly presence, but I am also wary of its ability to surprise us with unpredictable behaviors such as natural disasters and disease.
+The reason I am drawn to nature is because of its beauty, but I also fear its power.
 I respect its strength by never assuming that I know too much and by keeping my sense of individual power in check.
 The one thing that is predictable about Nature is that where there is an effect there is always a cause.
 All elements in nature are inextricably bound to one another.